The Bisognano-Wichmann property for non-unitary Wightman conformal field theories: Introduction

 Let $\cP(I)_{sa}$ denote the real subspace of self-adjoint elements of $\cP(I)$.
-The proof of Theorem~\ref{thm: intro unitary Haag duality} relies on showing that the norm-closed real subspaces $\overline{\cP(I)_{sa}\Omega}$ of the Hilbert space completion of $\cD$ form a net of standard subspaces in the sense of \cite{LongoLectureNotesI}.
-Even in the unitary case, this result provides a new avenue to apply operator algebraic methods to study the representation theory of unitary vertex operator algebras; we hope to take up this idea in future work.
+The proof of Theorem~\ref{thm: intro duality} relies on studying the family of $\cF$-strongly closed real subspaces $\cK(I):=\overline{\cP(I)_{sa}\Omega} \subseteq \cD$.
+These are a non-unitary analog of a net of standard subspaces in the sense of \cite{LongoLectureNotesI}.
+Even in the unitary case, this result provides new avenues to apply operator algebraic methods to study unitary vertex operator algebras.

 As a final application, we consider the question of ``AQFT-locality'' of unitary M\"obius vertex algebras.
 Given such a vertex algebra, we can consider the Wightman CFT $(\cF,\cD,U,\Omega)$ corresponding to the generating set of all quasiprimary vectors.
 The corresponding von Neumann algebras $\cA(I)$ are defined to be the von Neumann algebras generated by operators $\varphi(f)$\footnote{That is, the von Neumann algebra generated by the polar partial isometries and spectral projections of the closures of these operators.} with $\operatorname{supp} f \subset I$.
 The unitary M\"obius vertex algebra is called AQFT-local if the algebras $\cA(I)$ and $\cA(J)$ commute when $I$ and $J$ are disjoint (this is closely related to the notion of ``strong locality'' of \cite{CKLW18}, but without the assumption of energy bounds).
 In this case, the algebras $\cA(I)$ form a M\"obius covariant Haag-Kastler net by \cite[Prop.
 4.8]{RaymondTanimotoTener22} (or \cite{CKLW18} in the case of energy bounded examples).
 Using the net of standard subspaces associated with the Wightman CFT $\cF$, we obtain the following version of \cite[Thm.
 3(f)]{BisognanoWichmann75} as Corollary~\ref{cor: separating implies local}: \begin{thmalpha} Let $\cV$ be a unitary M\"obius vertex algebra with vacuum vector $\Omega$, and let $\cA(I)$ be the net of von Neumann algebras described above.
-Then $\cV$ is AQFT-local if and only if $\Omega$ is a separating vector for $\cA(I)$. \end{thmalpha}
+Then $\cV$ is AQFT-local if and only if for some interval $I$ the vector $\Omega$ is a separating vector for $\cA(I)$. \end{thmalpha}

 This theorem shows that in order to verify AQFT-locality, it is enough to know that \emph{enough operators} commute with $\cA(I)$, not necessarily the operators in $\cA(J)$ (with $I$ and $J$ disjoint).